sqbi-q/v-echooff/README.md

 ## Usage

-Paste echo folder to your's project, and then import module echo.
+Paste echo folder to your project, and then import module echo.

 **Project tree:**
 ```